 I balance delegation and hands-on approach.

 I don’t think that some tasks are too small for me.
-If it takes me 5 minutes to do something VS half a day when asking someone, I just do it.
+If it takes me 5 minutes to do something VS half a day when asking someone, I just do it, unless I need to pass on the knowledge.

 I don’t hesitate to take on my time to support and grow junior members and anyone who needs my help.